 People from all levels of home experience come to us for complete railing solutions.
 We meet the weekend warrior who wants to install themselves, clients dreaming big with help from contractors, and folks with little or no experience at all.
 Our company feels honored to be sought out by new builders and professionals alike.
-So we set out to create stainless steel railing systems which you'll love to look at and which will compliment your home by providing a highly durable and safe railing system.
+So we set out to create stainless steel railing systems that you'll love to look at and which will compliment your home by providing a highly durable and safe railing system.

 We're elated each time we get a call from Javier.
 He comes equipped with knowledge in home building and an outstanding mark of professionalism.
-Javier and his company design and custom build luxury 4-5 bedroom dream homes nestled on multi-acre plots of land in the canyons and hills of lovely Arizona.
+Javier and his company design and custom-build luxury 4-5 bedroom dream homes nestled on multi-acre plots of land in the canyons and hills of lovely Arizona.

 A property like this requires a high level of patience to find the right solutions, an appreciation of a client's deadlines, and a supreme dedication to detail which involves the efforts of our entire team.